TaajAndrews/Queue-Map/README.md

 ### **Getting Started**

-Capture ideas that sparks excitment and wonder.
+As a user, you will be able to capture ideas that spark excitment and wonder.
 Queue Map helps you gather the best ideas and craft original perspectives for impactful writing.

 ### **Screenshots**